 With more than 450 hotels and resorts in Orlando, you’re going to find the perfect accommodations — especially if your tastes run toward exquisite luxury.
 Consider, for example, Central Florida’s only AAA Five Diamond-rated place of lodging: Four Seasons Resort Orlando at Walt Disney World Resort, where an adults-only pool, a Tom Fazio-designed golf course and a soothing spa provide subtle sophistication.

-Also near Disney, the Waldorf Astoria Orlando presents an artful blend of classic elegance, contemporary style and complete relaxation.
+Also near Walt Disney World, the Waldorf Astoria Orlando® presents an artful blend of classic elegance, contemporary style and complete relaxation.
 It’s an oasis of luxury and impeccable service offering immediate access to Orlando’s theme parks and attractions.

 Refined Orlando Dining

-Regarding celebrity chefs, Disney Springs is home to Art Smith’s Homecomin’ Florida Kitchen, Tony Mantuano’s Terralina Crafted Italian, Masaharu Morimoto’s Morimoto Asia, Rick Bayless’ Frontera Cocina and Wolfgang Puck Express, as well as Guy Fieri-created menu items at Planet Hollywood Observatory.
-In the near future, they’ll be joined by José Andrés’ Jaleo and George Miliotes’ Wine Bar George, as well as the all-new Wolfgang Puck Bar & Grill.
+Regarding celebrity chefs, Disney Springs is home to José Andrés’ JALEO, Art Smith’s Homecomin’ Florida Kitchen, Tony Mantuano’s Terralina Crafted Italian, Masaharu Morimoto’s Morimoto Asia, Wolfgang Puck Bar & Grill, and Rick Bayless’ Frontera Cocina, as well as Guy Fieri-created menu items at Planet Hollywood Observatory.
+It also features Master Sommelier George Miliotes’ Wine Bar George.

 If you’re staying in the International Drive area, you won’t have to travel far to find incredible restaurants.
-Pointe Orlando has 19 eateries alone, including Cuba Libre Restaurant & Rum Bar, The Oceanaire Seafood Room, Taverna Opa, Lafayette’s and B.B.
+At Pointe Orlando alone, enjoy Cuba Libre Restaurant & Rum Bar, The Oceanaire Seafood Room, Taverna Opa, Lafayette’s and B.B.
 King’s Blues Club.

 Not far from International Drive on Sand Lake Road, Orlando’s Restaurant Row is a must-visit for serious foodies.
-It boasts Christini’s Ristorante Italiano, Eddie V’s Prime Seafood and Dragonfly — Robata Grill & Sushi, among others.
+It boasts Christini’s Ristorante Italiano, Eddie V’s Prime Seafood, The H Cuisine and Dragonfly — Robata Grill & Sushi, among others.

-Orlando also has a lot of homegrown culinary legends.
-Head to downtown Orlando for James Beard-nominated Chef Kathleen Blake’s The Rusty Spoon.
-Winter Park is home to Brandon McGlamery’s Prato and Luma on Park, as well as James and Julie Petrakis’ The Ravenous Pig.
-And in Mount Dora, you can experience 1921 by Norman Van Aken, the only Floridian on the James Beard list of “Who’s Who in American Food and Beverage.”
+Orlando also has a lot of homegrown culinary legends, as does Winter Park.
+The latter is home to Brandon McGlamery’s Prato and Luma on Park, as well as James and Julie Petrakis’ The Ravenous Pig.
+All three are James Beard Award semifinalists.